jhsware/isomorphic-schema/README.md

 You can choose to only use isomorphic-schema to define your forms, you can use it to define your entity objects or you can use it for both.

 Chances are you will start by only using it for forms, where one schema matches a single form.
+However it can also be used to validate data that is stored in a document database such as MongoDB.

+By using the component-registry concept of interfaces and object prototypes, it is possible to register widgets to render the form fields.
+This is very powerful when creating a form rendering library where the form generator is entirely decoupled from the field widget implementations.
+This is explained a bit more further down.

 ## Schema ###